mransan/ocaml-protoc/README.md

 ❯ make install
 ```

-* **Build your program**
+**Build your program**

-Using findlib one can build the program above with the following:
+Using [ocamlfind](http://projects.camlcity.org/projects/findlib.html) one can build the program above with the following:

 ```Bash
 ❯ ocamlfind ocamlopt -linkpkg -package ocaml-protoc \